Lobsterfest: Plot

 Bob deals with a huge hangover the next morning and discovers the restaurant is trashed from the party.
 Louise tries to boil the lobster, but Tina and Gene stop her, because they want their first time eating lobster to be special.
 Gene wants to have his in a hot tub after his first music show, Tina wants to eat her first one when she marries Jimmy Pesto Jr. and Louise wants to eat her first one as a way to escape prison.
 Louise accidentally drops the lobster into boiling water, and the kids decide to eat it anyway.
 Bob finds out that Lobsterfest is now open and attempts to bring sympathetic people back to the restaurant to help clean up, but they all refuse.
 Louise, Tina and Gene taste their first lobster, but Gene has an allergic reaction like Bob, which turns into anaphylactic shock.
 Bob goes on the Lobsterfest's stage and threatens to put his feet in a tub of melted butter.
 Linda convinces him not to, but Bob accidentally gets shot by Officers Julia and Cliffany and falls into the butter, contaminating it.
 Bob is accused of ruining Lobsterfest and will be thrown on a pile of the shells of spiky lobsters.
 Ron thinks it is unfair that Hugo is not stopping the crowd since Bob was his Wingman.
 Hugo inspects the butter and announces it's still healthy to eat.

 After the Lobsterfest, Gene lies to Bob, saying that he looks exactly the same as when he was born.
-Gretchen breaks up with Hugo, citing that although she didn't mind he had a small badge, she couldn't deal with the fact that he doesn't know how to use it.
+Gretchen breaks up with Hugo, citing that although she did not mind he had a small badge, she could not deal with the fact that he does not know how to use it.
 Hugo retaliates by springing a surprise inspection on the trashed restaurant as retaliation.